orbital-zero/sat-invoices-reader/README.md

 The application canbe used in the terminal or with a gui web app.

-To start grafic user interface:
+To start graphic user interface:

 ```sh
 python gui.py